ubiquiti/bulk-require/readme.markdown

 # freight

-Freight is a system to help you compartmentalize your frontend into reusable containers that render on both the backend and the frontend.
+Freight is a system to help you compartmentalize your backend code, passing arguments in bulk to matching files.